 Combining your fabric and paper stashes learn how to create your own original art, small stitch books, journals, scrolls, patches and fun additions to other projects.

 Some fascinating photography history will be shared and plenty of visual stimulation and inspirational examples to excite your senses and get you eager to create.

 Bookbinding techniques will be covered for providing a variety of ways to bind cloth books of different sizes, thicknesses and for those with hardcovers.
 Expect to learn a minimum of six binding techniques.

 Participation in this workshop will have you feeling confident with adding this photographic process to your creativity endeavors and ready to expand your own creative ideas to fully enjoy all that the cyanotype process can provide.

 Supplies, materials, tools, vocabulary and resources will be covered.
-An optional suggested supply list will be emailed to all students before the first class.
+An optional suggested supply list will be emailed to all students.